 How design protection in commerce and industry will progress post Brexit

-This IPAN network event will consider how design protection will change after Brexit, what Government is planning, and how industry needs to adapt.
+This IPAN network considered how design protection will change after Brexit, what Government is planning, and how industry needs to adapt.

 Our invited panel of experts includes Dids Macdonald OBE (CEO of ACID), Prof Rob Holdway (Giraffe Innovation Ltd), Nathan Abraham (IPO, EU Exit policy: TMs and Designs) and Margaret Briffa (IP solicitor).
 See below for more information about the speakers and their talks including a copy of their slides and photographs from the event.

 Speaker Profiles and Topics of Discussion